Molagg92/Mr.Rogers-Project/test.md

 ----

-Test: "It should..." // this is the start of 2nd test for beepBoop()
+Test: "it should return user's input number 1 as the string 'Beep!' "
-Code:
+Code: robogerTrasncriber(1);
-Expected Output:
+Expected Output:[0,"Beep!"];